-2.2.4 Anchorage of the Liner
+2.2.7 Anchorage of the Liner

-The liner is placed into an anchor trench at the top of a slope.
+It is standard practice in the synthetic lining industry to place the end of the liner into an anchor trench at the top of a slope.
 The anchor trench prevents the liner from moving during, and in some cases, after construction.
 In the most conservative design, no tension exists on the liner, and an anchor trench only serves to prevent unintended liner movement during placement of the cover soils.
-However, the liner system can be in tension under certain conditions of slope steepness and loading.
+However, Table 2-3 indicates that the liner system can be in tension under certain conditions of slope steepness and loading.
 In these cases, the anchor trench plays an important role in ensuring stability of the liner system.
-An anchor trench with a 2 foot (60 cm) runout at the top of the slope and a 1 foot (30 cm) depth is adequate to accommodate the stresses that may be imposed on the liner.
+The trench must therefore provide enough resistance to prevent the liner from pulling out and sliding downslope.